odoo-dev/odoo/doc/howtos/rdtraining/02_setup.rst

 Code Editor
 -----------
 If you are working at Odoo, many of your colleagues are using `VSCode`_ (`VSCodium`_ the open source equivalent), `Sublime Text`_, `Atom`_ or `PyCharm`_.
-However, you are free to choose your preferred editor.
+However you are free to choose your preferred editor.

-Don't forget to configure the linters correctly.
+Don't forget to configure your linters correctly.
 Using a linter can help you by showing syntax and semantic warnings or errors.
 Odoo source code tries to respect Python and JavaScript standards, but some of them can be ignored.